Table of Contents

 What is the Grizzlies Lodge Parent?

 The lodge parent is a volunteer shift that families are asked to fill a few times during the ski season.
 A sign-up sheet will be sent out and then posted.
-The lodge parent stays in the lodge (where most club families sit) for either a morning or afternoon shift.
-There is a corresponding lodge parent backpack equipped with parent phone numbers, a radio to communicate with on-hill coaches, and a few toys and snacks to occupy a child should they be unable to finish out the day on the slopes.
+The lodge parent stays in the Whiskyjack lodge (where most club families sit) for either a morning or afternoon shift.
+There is a corresponding lodge parent backpack equipped with a radio to communicate with on-hill coaches, and a few toys and snacks to occupy a child should they be unable to finish out the day on the slopes.
 The hill can be very busy at times and it is a very large resort.
 Having a “safe parent/adult” identified to all of our athletes by the back-pack allows for a safe place for them to go should they not be able to see or find their own parent or coach for any reason.
-This is also a great way to locate your child's group on snow via the radio should you arrive late for any reason.
 Please note this is not a place to leave your child for the day if they are unable to ski.
 This is a resource for coaches so they can drop athletes and continue to ski with the rest of their group as well as a safe place for lost athletes.

 What happens if my child gets injured?

 The coaches all have an Emergency Action Plan that they must follow in order to keep all of their athlete’s safe while seeing to the needs of the injured child.
-If the child is able to get up and continue without any assistance then Ski Patrol will not be called but may later be visited should the coach feel this is necessary.
+If the child is able to get up and continue without any assistance, Ski Patrol will not be called but may later be visited should the coach feel this is necessary.
 Parents will always be informed of any and all crashes that may or may not need follow up.
-Should a child be unable to get up on their own for any reason the Ski Patrol is always called.
+Should a child be unable to get up on their own for any reason the Ski Patrol is always called (coaches have access to Ski Patrol through their radios).
 The coaches refer to their expert opinion.

 What happens if my child gets lost?